3dct/open_iA-superbuild/README.md

 ### 3. CMake Configure+Generate

 Run CMake; you have two options:
-1. If you prefer the command line, open a shell in the cloned repository, and execute `$ cmake .`.
+1. If you prefer the command line, open a shell inside the cloned repository, and execute `$ cmake .`.
 In case of errors, we recommend to switch to option 2.
 2. Run the graphical user interface version of CMake:
   - Enter the cloned repository folder under "Where is the source code"
   - Enter the folder you wish that vtk, itk and open\_iA sources and binaries shall be put in, under "Where to build the binaries".